makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 The taller fox --- much taller, which Sélène quite enjoyed --- tucked his muzzle over her head and nodded against her.
 "I'm fine, it's alright," he murmured.
 "You going to head into work today, sweetheart?
 You only have one from-home day left this week."

 "I think so, yeah.
 Feeling pretty good today, actually."
 That cool ache sat in her chest, where it didn't grow any, yet somehow made it's presence all the more known.
+The cold of anxiety tickled along her ribs

-An easily fixable thing.
+It was an easily fixable thing.
 She just had to ask.
 "You sure you're alright?"

 The pang subsided.

 Aiden leaned back and nodded where she could see, then leaned in again to touch his cheek to hers --- the closest she could stand to affection around her face.
 "Fine, love.
 I'm doing okay."

-Sélène returned the touch and nodded, silently promising that thin pang of fear that Aiden meant to say "I'm fine", rather than a resigned "fine", that her husband was just tired, not tired of her.
+Sélène returned the touch and nodded, silently promising that thin pang of fear that Aiden meant to say "I'm fine", rather than a resigned "*fine*", that her husband was just tired, not tired of her.

 "I'd like to head out soon, is that alright?"